algzjh/algzjh.github.io/_pages/about.md

 I earned my B.S. degree in computer science and technology from Central South University in 2019.
 As an undergraduate student, I have conducted research under the supervision of Prof. [Jiazhi Xia](https://www.xiajiazhi.com/index.html), where I focused on high-dimensional data visualization.

-I am looking for a job in big data analytics with a focus on the following areas: data visualization and trustworthy artificial intelligence, such as explainable AI and causal inference.
+I am looking for a job in algorithms with a focus on the following areas: data visualization, risk control and trustworthy artificial intelligence, such as explainable AI and causal inference.

 **Email**: jiehuizhou1997@gmail.com